 Beck Institute trains, but does not certify, cognitive behavior therapists.
 The Academy of Cognitive Therapy is the certifying body for cognitive behavior therapists.

 In some cases, yes.
-We offer training scholarships to therapists working with active-duty or veteran military personnel, and we offer a special workshop annually at a reduced rate for students.
+We offer training scholarships to therapists working with active-duty or veteran military personnel, needs-based scholarships, and we offer a special workshop annually at a reduced rate for students.

 Other financial aid may be available.
 For more information, please email Maritza Lawson at firstname.lastname@example.org.